 Form elements

-• Text fields: Designed for users to input short pieces of text, such as names, email addresses, or phone numbers.
+• Text Fields: Capture short text entries like names, email addresses, or phone numbers.

-• Text areas: Allow users to input longer pieces of free form text, such as comments, descriptions, or messages.
+• Text Areas: Allow for longer, freeform input such as comments or messages.

 Related Glossary Terms